 Updating or replacing a service panel requires the proper equipment and know-how.
 After all, you can cut the power to work on an outlet, but you can’t shut off power to the electrical panel.
 Even when you flip the main breaker, the lugs still carry live electricity.
 This means high-voltage power enters the service panel at lethal levels.
 Without the right training, you could be seriously injured or worse when attempting this project.
 Plus, you’ll want advice about local electrical regulations to ensure your upgrade is code-compliant.

-Don’t Wait to Upgrade Your Electrical Panel!
+Don’t Wait To Upgrade Your Electrical Panel in Palm Beach!

 Improve the safety of your home’s electrical system and avoid future problems with an electrical panel upgrade or replacement.
 The licensed electricians at Reliable Electrical Services can add extra circuit breakers, improve the amperage of your electrical panel, or replace your outdated panel with a reliable new one.